 This is because your vertical veg walls can be constructed entirely out of recyclable materials and, once planted, your fruit and vegetables will provide you with a plentiful source of organic produce for many years to come.

 How To Grow Your Own Vertical Veg

 In order to begin growing your own vertical veg wall all you have to do is choose which plants you want to grow, purchase enough growing containers and assemble your living wall in an area that receives plenty of water and sunlight.

 In fact, there are several crops which are genetically predisposed to develop rapidly and which do not require a large amount of sun exposure.
 Amongst these ideal vertical veg crops include; chillies, runner beans, broad bean shoots, peas, tomatoes and mixed salad leaves.
 By planting these crops you can begin to cultivate a vertical garden that will continue to thrive and flourish for many years to come.

 However, when installing your own vertical veg wall there are several factors which you will need to consider ; such as evaluating how exposed your vertical veg wall will be.
 For instance, if you intend to place your vertical veg wall outside in a windowsill grow kit then you will need to factor in the level of wind exposure to which your plants will be subjected.

 If your vertical veg wall is likely to be buffeted by high winds on a regular basis then it is recommended that you construct a windbreak device to protect your plants.
 Fortunately you can simply build a windbreak by placing a piece of trellis, netting, hessian or other durable material in front of your plants in the direction in which the wind is blowing.

-If you are searching for more information on how to grow specific vertical veg crops then why not investigate our range of Garden Gadget Zone living wall books?
+If you are searching for more information on how to grow specific vertical veg crops then a great place to start is The Living Wall by Shawna Coronado

 These volumes will equip you with all you need to know to in order grow the particular crops which best suit your allocated growing space and climate conditions.